 - 22. According to a study documented in The New England Journal of Medicine, COVID-19 was detectable in aerosols for up to three hours, up to four hours on copper, up to 24 hours on cardboard, and up to three days on plastic and stainless steel.5 - 23.
 The study's results suggest that individuals could become infected with COVID-19 through indirect contact with surfaces or objects used by an infected person, whether they were symptomatic or not.6 - 24.
 Shortly after the WHO declared COVID-19 a pandemic, civil authorities around the country began issuing "stay at home" and "shelter in place" orders, including the Commonwealth of Massachusetts. - 25.
 The Commonwealth's responses to COVID-19 have been widely publicized.
 On March 10, 2020, Governor Baker declared a state of emergency in Massachusetts due to the outbreak of COVID-19.
 On March 15, 2020, Governor Baker prohibited gatherings of 25 or more throughout the Commonwealth, and on March 23, 2020 this was reduced to gathering of 10 or more.
 That same day, Governor Baker announced a stay-at-home advisory and ordered all non-essential businesses closed.
 On May 18, 2020, Governor Baker announced a Three-Stage Reopening Plan.
-As of that date, according to the Reopening Plan published by the Baker Administration, there were more than 86,000 confirmed cases of COVID-19 in Massachusetts and at least 5,700 deaths from COVID-19. - 26.
-As a result of the foregoing facts and circumstances, there has been direct physical loss of and/or damage to property at the premises covered under the Policy by, among other things, the property being damaged, access to the property being denied, customers being prevented from physically occupying the property, the property being physically uninhabitable by customers, the function of the property being nearly eliminated or destroyed, and/or a suspension of business operations occurring at the property. - 27.
-Since at least March 15, 2020, and continuing, plaintiff has not been able to operate normally.
-Plaintiff has also sustained business income losses due to direct physical loss or physical damage at the premises of dependent properties.
+As of that date, according to the Reopening Plan published by the Baker Administration, there were more than 86,000 confirmed cases of COVID-19 in Massachusetts and at least 5,700 deaths from COVID-19.
+Currently, plaintiff's business is only able to operate under several restrictions, and the business is not operating at anything near its pre-COVID-19 capacity. - 26.
+As a result of the foregoing facts and circumstances, there has been direct physical loss of and/or damage to property at the premises covered under the Policy by, among other things, the property being damaged, access to the property being denied, customers being prevented from physically occupying the property, the property being physically uninhabitable by customers, the function of the property being nearly eliminated or destroyed, and/or a suspension of business operations occurring at the property.